 - Drop-in tutoring

-Accommodations are tailored to the individual rather than the disability, and are based on information contained in each student's documentation.
+Accommodations are tailored to the individual and the disability, and are based on information contained in each student's documentation.
 So students with the same type of disability may receive different types of in-class accommodations.

 Possible accommodations include, but are not limited to: